Serenity Smart Homes | Automation for Aging in Place & Accessible Living | Subscription-Free & Privacy-Focused Smart Homes

 Ready to Light Smarter?
 Book Your Next Step

 Stop guessing and start glowing.
-Schedule your complimentary 15-minute discovery call to set the stage for a room-by-room lighting plan, exact device list, and pro-level setup tips.
-Take the first step towards achieving brilliant lighting on your terms.
+Schedule your free smart home consultation to get a room-by-room lighting plan, exact device list, and pro-level setup tips — all tailored to your home and how you actually live in it.